This article describes the recommended method to setup DNS for full-site acceleration when using the Highwinds CDN with an apex domain.

 Once this feature is enabled you can follow the instructions in this article to configure your Alias.

 As of June 2016 Easy DNS supports the creation of ANAME records on all service levels.

 This article will take their customers through the step by step directions of creating ANAME records for their Apex domains.

 NS1 supports Alias records out of the box.
 NS1 Clients can simply select the alias from the record type drop down and set the Answer to their Secure CDN URL.

-The following article explains this process in detail.
+This article explains this process in detail.

 Not all DNS providers have the option for creation of ALIAS records.
 Please make sure your DNS provider has this feature available.

-Please note that traditional A records are different from (ANAME and ALIAS) records mentioned in this article.
+Also note that traditional A records are different from (ANAME and ALIAS) records mentioned in this article.
 A Records are the most basic type of DNS record and are used to point a domain or subdomain to an IP address.
-We do not recommend the use of A records with your Secure CDN service as they eliminate the option for load balancing on CDN Edge servers and could result in unintended downtime for your visitors.
+We do not recommend the use of A records with your CDN service as they eliminate the option for load balancing on CDN Edge servers and could result in unintended downtime for your visitors.